Review 86: Indiana Jones and the Kingdom of the Crystal Skull

 Of course, the original Indiana Jones films had fantastical elements as well, but they were always based on and rooted in historical mythology and religion.
 Whereas the quest revolving around the titular Crystal Skulls is rooted in the sci-fi B-movies of the 1950's (hence the setting of the film) which just doesn't fit with in the world of Indiana Jones and just stretches credibility.

-Returning Director Steven Spielberg's direction is disinterested, The special effects are not.
+Steven Spielberg's direction is uninterested; his heart just isn’t in it.
+He’s too wise a director by this point to think this is Grade A material and too experienced a director to turn it into dumb action movie junk.
+The special effects are not.
 I'm going to repeat that: NOT special, the stunts are cartoonishly over-the-top but lack anything resembling soul or passion.
 The action scenes are dull and devoid of any tension or suspense whatsoever, the score is excrushiating, ear-splitting gunk and is not up to John Williams' usual standards.
 The costumes are the cinematography is ghastly, everything is extremely bright, exagerated and garish and little more than Spielberg’s regular cinematographer Janusz Kaminski copying the style of Douglas Slocombe.

 Having Karen Allen return to the series as Marion Ravenwood was just a waste.
 The return of this once great heroin and sidekick was just a complete joke.
 Apart from looking absurdly overweight and (like Ford) looking too out-of-shape to return to this iconic part, she Her return comes off as pandering.